pnkraemer/probdiffeq/README.md

 ### Steps

-1. **Create the script:**
-  Create a new  notebook in the appropriate subdirectory of `examples/` or `benchmarks/`.
+1. **Create the script:**  Create a new  notebook in the appropriate subdirectory of `examples/` or `benchmarks/`.
   Choose a meaningful name (e.g., `benchmarks/work-precision-hires.py`, `examples/demonstrate-calibration.py`).
   The examples show up in the documentation according to the alphabetic order in the `examples/` and `benchmarks` directories.

 2. **Fill the script:**
   Write the benchmark/example code.
 Ensure the execution time stays well below one minute to keep CI manageable.

-3. **Write documentation:**
-  The module docstring will become the title and description of the notebook, so choose a good one.
+3. **Write documentation:**  The module docstring will become the title and description of the notebook, so choose a good one.

-4. **Pull request:**
-  Commit the new file (the pre-commit hook will handle formatting and linting).
+4. **Make a pull request:**   Commit the new file (the pre-commit hook will handle formatting and linting).
 Open a pull request and you're done.

 ## Citation

-Here are some references for citing Probdiffeq and its algorithms in your research.
+Please consider citing Probdiffeq and its algorithms if it helps you in your research.
+Here are some concrete suggestions for how.

-### The library
+### Essential citations

 If you use **Probdiffeq** in your research, please cite:

+> Krämer, N. (2023).
+Implementing probabilistic numerical solvers for differential equations (Doctoral dissertation, Dissertation, Tübingen, Universität Tübingen, 2024).

+Here is a bibtex:

 ```bibtex
 @phdthesis{kramer2024implementing,